- What are the system requirements?

 - Internet access recommended (for license registration and software updates)

-MAC/LINUX: For Mac and Linux, you must install Java 6 separately, see below.
+MAC/LINUX: For Mac and Linux, you must install Java 6 or higher separately, see below.

 Which MySQL Server versions are supported?

 Jet Profiler is compatible with the following MySQL server versions: